syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### setSplitterPosition(width)
 {:#methods:setsplitterposition}

-To set the grid width in gantt
+To set the grid width in Gantt

 <table class="params">
 <thead>